Out and about

 Charge at a standard price

-AXA offers improved cost transparency.
-Customers who insure their electric car with us can charge it at any swisscharge.ch charging station at a standard, transparent price subsidized by AXA, saving ten cents per kilowatt hour.
+Clients who insure their electric car with us can charge it at any swisscharge.ch charging station at a standard price subsidized by AXA, saving you 10 cents per kilowatt hour whenever you charge.

 Overview of electric car plug types

-10. When is an electric car more sustainable than one with a petrol or diesel engine?
+When is an electric car more sustainable than one with a gas or diesel engine?

 This depends on a number of factors, including the amount of energy used to manufacture the car as well as the electricity needed to charge it.
-In Switzerland, roughly 70% of household mains electricity already comes from renewable sources.
-Many public charging stations allow you to charge your car with 100% certified eco-friendly electricity.
-With swisscharge.ch, for example, the following providers offer this option:
+In Switzerland, approximately 70% of the electricity used through household sockets is from renewable energy sources.
+At many public charging stations, you can charge your vehicle up to 100% with certified green electricity.
+With swisscharge.ch (in German), for example, this is possible at the following charging stations:

 • GOFAST